jgeorges24/Fresh_Out/README.md

 Play nice you know right from wrong, so lets contribute peacfully and no negative vibes. use code respecfully.

 #LICESNE MIT

+This project has been licensed under the MIT open source license